Get all the latest data for Costa Blanca

 How much have property prices increased in Costa Blanca over the past 12 months?

-Property prices in Costa Blanca have increased by approximately 14% over the past 12 months, which is notably higher than Spain's national average of around 10%.
+Property prices in Costa Blanca have increased by about 14% over the past 12 months in 2026, which means the area has grown faster than a normal Spanish residential market.

 Which neighborhoods have the fastest rising property prices in Costa Blanca as of 2026?